jcy2704/calculator/README.md

-# Calculator Milestone 1
+# Calculator Milestone 2

-Setup phase before starting to build the project.
+Adding necessary components for the calculator.

 ## Built With